 As I sat watching the television that Sunday, it was clear that this was a weekend out of kilter with the universe.
 On Friday, Rubens Barrichello had somehow survived a violent barrel roll that destroyed his car.
 Saturday witnessed the death of Roland Ratzenberger during Qualifying, the first fatality in Formula One for nearly a decade.
 This had a profound effect on Senna but there was a sense in the paddock of what more could go wrong?
 The answer as we all know now was plenty.

 The start of the race was chaotic, with JJ Lehto stalling on the grid while sitting in fifth position, his Benetton was hit from the side by an unsighted Pedro Lamy’s Lotus.
 The front wheel of the Lotus flew over the barriers injuring four spectators and a policeman, another bullet dodged.
 The ensuing Safety Car period gave everyone a chance to catch their breath………sitting at home watching the TV and listening to TV commentator Murray Walker babble uncontrollably it appeared that the restart might be normal and that we might get a real race from the Old Master and the Young Pretender…………it was a nervous time, I was told later by friends working at the race that everyone just wanted to get the race done and get out of Imola.
 Then after a few laps Senna was being pressed by Schumacher’s Benetton, the feed disappeared as Senna speared off at what I now know to be the Tamburello.
 It was clear that there had been a huge impact but beyond that no one except those on the scene really could assess the situation.

 We should be grateful that the viewers in the UK were spared the live feed of the accident scene that was broadcast in some countries.
 The news, awful as it was, soon filtered through………Ayrton Senna was dead, there was nothing more to be said.

-Photos used with permission from John Brooks and Sutton Motorsport Images
+All photos used with permission from John Brooks and Sutton Motorsport Images.